 Having the attribute of long-suffering causes you to have the power to endure unpleasant or difficult situations without backing down.
 It will give you the restraint and endurance to not quit during moments of frustration, annoyance, or anger.

-By mastering this personality trait, you will distinguish yourself and stand out from the majority.
-When faced with challenging individuals or situations that typically lead others to quit, you will persevere.
+By mastering this personality trait, you will distinguish yourself and stand out from the majority, because when faced with challenging individuals or situations that typically lead others to quit—you will persevere.

-There are crucial moments where having the attribute of long-suffering will benefit you like being in a relationship.
 Relationships can be challenging especially when you are with someone who is prideful, insecure, or selfish.
-By being patient, you might avoid ending the relationship prematurely and witness the person transform into someone humble, confident, and considerate.
+But by being patient, you might avoid ending the relationship prematurely and witness the person transform into someone humble, confident, and considerate.

 Showing them a healthy loving relationship could be your purpose in their life, and if you let frustration take over, this becomes a missed opportunity for both you and them.
 Even if your relationship with that person is challenging, it might be the key to your personal growth and success.

-Another example is in leadership.
 As a leader, you need to be able to endure trying circumstances, be tolerant with people, and respond in a calm, cool, and patient way.
-The personality of long-suffering will help keep things peaceful instead of making the already challenging experience worse.
+Therefore, the quality of long-suffering will help keep things peaceful instead of making the already challenging experience worse.

 Long-suffering helps you to stay focus and not thrown off track.
 Meaning it prevents you from being misdirected away from your pursuits.